MicrosoftDocs/cpp-docs/docs/ide/cmakesettings-reference.md

 ---
-title: "CMakeSettings.json schema reference" ms.date: "02/06/2019"
+title: "CMakeSettings.json schema reference" ms.date: "02/11/2019"
 helpviewer_keywords: ["CMake in Visual C++"] ms.assetid: 444d50df-215e-4d31-933a-b41841f186f8
 ---
 # CMakeSettings.json schema reference

-The `cmakesettings.json` file contains information that specify how Visual Studio should interact with CMake to build a project for a specified platform.
+The `cmakesettings.json` file contains information that specifies how Visual Studio should interact with CMake to build a project for a specified platform.
+Use this file to store information such as environment variables or arguments for the cmake.exe command line.

 ## Environments